Protein: Seafood, Salmon

-Origin: American Northwest
+Origin: North American, American Northwest

 Method: Smoker

 One of the things you learn pretty quickly when living in the Pacific Northwest, is how to make a proper salmon.
 While all sorts of salmon dishes are popular here, it is smoked salmon that is the most iconic and popular method of preparing this delectable fish.
-This Maple Bourbon Hot Smoked Salmon is a variation of a smoked salmon recipe that my wife's family has been making for decades.
+This Maple Bourbon Hot Smoked Salmon recipe is a variation of a smoked salmon recipe that my wife's family has been making for decades.
 No summer get together is complete without "Uncle Gary's Smoked Salmon."
 In this version we baste the brined salmon in bourbon maple syrup while it is smoking, to add just the right amount to sweetness to the smoky, salty fish.

 Making the Maple Bourbon Hot Smoked Salmon